kameronk92/Time-4-T/README.md

 ### POST  /api/v0/customers/:id/subscription/:id
 #### Request:
 Requests to create a new user subscription must include the customer id and the subscription id in the body.
 Optionally, the subscription status can be passed as an enum ({ active: 0, paused: 1, cancelled: 2}).
+The default status is active.

 #### Response
 A successful response will have a status code 201 and contain the customer subscription attributes, including the customer id, the subscription id, and the customer subscription status as a string.